bacpop/sparrowhawk/README.md

 - Partially parallelised with [rayon](https://docs.rs/rayon/latest/rayon).
 - Compilation to WebAssembly targets (currently only `wasm32-unknown-unknown`) is possible to run the assembler in web projects.
 For more info, see [sparrowhawk-web](https://github.com/bacpop/sparrowhawk-web).

-:construction: In-progress future main (not all) features:
+:construction: In-progress future main (not all) features: :construction:
 - Partial GPU acceleration.
 - Multi-k support.
 - Improved error correction and graph collapse logics.